dtdannen/unstuck-ai/README.md

         - [x] generate a lightning invoice for the amount
         - [x] broadcast a kind 7000 event with the invoice and price
         - [ ] show a notification when the invoice was paid
+            - one suggestion is to use bitconnect instead of webln + browser extension (current demo shows alby extension)
     - [x] Show a workspace like page for the user to do the work
     - [x] Send the final job result event when the user is done